 - Oil (vegetable, olive, etc.)

-Place your baking soda in a small bowl.
+- Place your baking soda in a small bowl.
 However much baking soda you measured out, stir in half as much oil.
-Some measurement suggestions are:

 2 tsp Baking Soda + 1 tsp Oil